-About the aisle of temptation + types + examples
+About the aisle of temptation:

-Front-end checkout display drives impulse buying
+Front-end or checkout display drives impulse buying

 The busy queue area is one of the more tactical for any store.
-Because humans remember better the end of any experience, retail pays a lot of attention to friendly interaction and a smooth scenario, also with regard to perception, merchandise and display.
+Because humans remember better the end of any experience, retail pays a lot of attention to a smooth scenario, also with regard to perception, merchandise and display.
 It is meant to distract waiting visitors, not to provide the opportunity to compare brands, products and prices.

-By the time a shopper arrives at the checkout counter the number of choices about what to buy (and what not to buy) has drained his self-control.
-Then he typically has a general feeling of relief: he has finalized his shopping.
+By the time a shopper arrives at the checkout the number of choices about what to buy (and what not to buy) has drained his self-control.
+Then he typically has a general feeling of relief: he has finalized his task.
 Shoppers can be stood for several minutes, waiting to pay.

 “Our (shopping) environment determines our (buying) behavior!”, behavior expert James Clear, The Candy Trigger.
 In this article James Clear uses the checkout line as a metaphor for habit management and explains impulse buying.